open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ### 2024-05-22

-* Add 'eu-buyer-legal-type' to the `+itemClassificationScheme.csv` codelist.
+* Add 'eu-buyer-legal-type' code to the `+itemClassificationScheme.csv` codelist patch.

 ### 2023-08-01

-* Add 'eu-buyer-contracting-type' and 'eu-main-activity' to the `+itemClassificationScheme.csv` codelist.
+* Add 'eu-buyer-contracting-type' and 'eu-main-activity' codes to the `+itemClassificationScheme.csv` codelist patch.

 ### 2020-04-24